 XXX (p.
 XX)

-We hope that these textual additions fully address the reviewer’s questions, and are prepared to provide further detail as useful.
+We are confident that these textual additions fully address the reviewer’s questions and are prepared to provide further detail as required.

 Second, I worry about what population about which they can make inferences.
 The authors describe their target population as “registered U.S. voters on Twitter.”
 Even if the authors can make a case that registered U.S. voters on Twitter is a population worth knowing something about (and I believe that case can be made), their sampling frame puts their actual sample pretty far removed from this target population in several ways.
 One, as the authors note, their decision to define Twitter users as people who like or post restricts the sampling frame to exclude Twitter users who do not like or post.
 This is a serious deficiency.
 In fact, one of the challenges in this area is figuring out how to disentangle people with Twitter accounts who never use them (i.e., who do not look at them) and those who do use Twitter only to consume rather than to produce content.
 The latter group is important for understanding exposure to content.

-=> We agree that an important challenge for this whole field of study is the challenge of disentangling people with social media accounts who never use these accounts from people who use social media accounts only to consume content (without producing content).

-In the revised manuscript we clarify that this is a challenge for the field as a whole, as individual-level data about exposure are not available from any social media platform.
+=> We agree that an important challenge for this field is disentangling people who have social media accounts but never use them from those who use social media accounts only to consume content without producing content.
+In the revised manuscript, we clarify this point, noting that individual-level data on exposure are not available from any social media platform.
 In our discussion of prior work, we clarify that research to date has either asked participants to self-report (which yields biased answers), or to install software that tracks exposure (which is based on a biased and small sample that excludes mobile use).
-Our revised text that clarifies these field-wide challenges reads as follows:
+Our revised text reads as follows (p.
+X):

-XXX (p.
-XX)
+XXX

-Building on this clarification of the field-wide challenges, we then clarify the contribution of our approach.
-Specifically, we clarify that our target population is registered U.S. voters who are minimally active on Twitter.
-In the revised text, we include a clearer description of our exposure measure, acknowledging that it is not a perfect measure of political exposure.
-Yet, in the revised text, we argue that regardless of how often or precisely when individuals in our target population visit Twitter, our exposure measure provides an accurate estimate of the political content available to people who are minimally active on the platform.
-In this description, we clarify why our analysis of potential political exposure is a valid and important one for advancing the field as a whole despite the acknowledged limitations (and we discuss these limitations further below in response to additional reviewers’ comments on this topic).
-The revised text on this topic reads as follows:
+Building on this, we then clarify the contribution of our approach, specifically that our target population are registered U.S. voters who are minimally active on Twitter.
+We added a clearer description of our exposure measure, acknowledging that it is not a perfect measure of political exposure.
+We now argue that, regardless of how often or precisely when individuals in our target population visit Twitter, our exposure measure provides an accurate estimate of the political content available to individuals who are minimally active on the platform.
+In this description, we clarify why our analysis of potential political exposure is valid and important for advancing the field as a whole, despite the acknowledged limitations (which we discuss below in response to additional reviewers’ comments on this topic).
+The revised text on this topic reads as follows (p.
+X):

-XXX (p.
-X)
+XXX